What Happened To Lala Kent? Former ‘Vanderpump Rules’ Star Now Slamming Reality TV

 Vanderpump Rules star Lala Kent announced late last year that she was ready to leave the highly successful reality television show behind.
 Over the past year, Kent has been accused of bullying her co-stars and even being bullied herself.
 It’s no secret that Lala doesn’t enjoy the company of her co-stars, but she tried to be friendly with them last year.
-But on this season of Vanderpump Rules, Kent decided to come out with the punches ready and she was already being accused of fat-shaming Katie Maloney on the very first episode.
+But on this season of Vanderpump Rules, Kent decided to come out with the punches ready, and she was already being accused of fat-shaming Katie Maloney on the very first episode.
 And this has people questioning; what happened to Lala Kent?

-According to a new tweet, Vanderpump Rules star Lala Kent is now revealing that she doesn’t enjoy reliving the past.
+According to a new tweet, Vanderpump Rules star Lala Kent is now revealing that she does not enjoy reliving the past.
 As it turns out, Kent decided to leave the show in November and it is possible that she will continue to star on the show until the season is over.
 However, it is possible that Kent will boycott the Vanderpump Rules reunion special.

 “My definition of hell is having to re-live your past.
 I watched an episode of Family Guy that was about that.
 Hell no,” Lala Kent revealed on Twitter, sharing that it is hell for her to relive the past, including perhaps rewatching old episodes of Vanderpump Rules.